RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-proxy-contract-0.1.0-DRAFT.md

 #### Results

-A extension state is created with the following properties:
+An extension state is created with the following properties:

 |  Property                 |  Value                                                         |
 | ------------------------- | -------------------------------------------------------------- |